eschava/psmqtt/doc/usage.md

 configures psmqtt to emit all outputs at **my-prefix/<task-name>**.

-It's important to note that when the task emits more than one output due to the use of the wildcard `*` character then the MQTT topic _must_ be specified and _must_ include the wildcard `*` character itself.
+It's important to note that when the task emits more than one output (**multi-valued task**) due to the use of the wildcard `*` character then the MQTT topic _must_ be specified and _must_ include the wildcard `*` character itself.
 As an example the task